Quantum Vacuum Fluctuations in a Chromomagnetic-like Background: Quantum vacuum energy of SU(2) Y-M fluctuations in an uniform chromomagnetic-like field

 Eq. (\ref{08}) turns into

-The last sum in the integral above can be calculated yielding $e^{-\sqrt{gB}a t}/(e^{2 \sqrt{gB}a t}-1)$, which is reduced to $e^{-3\sqrt{gB}at}$ in the considered approximation.
+The last sum in the integral given by Eq.
+(15) is equal to $e^{-\sqrt{gB}a t}/(e^{2 \sqrt{gB}a t}-1)$, which is reduced to $e^{-3\sqrt{gB}at}$ in the considered approximation.
 Taking into account the leading terms of the first sum in Eq. (\ref{10}), {\it i.e.}, those ones for which $k=\pm 1$, we can solve the remaining integral and obtain the following result

-which is given in terms of the modified Bessel function, $K_1(z)$.
+where $K_1(z)$ is the modified Bessel function of first kind.

-Regarding $\tilde{\zeta}_{1}(s)$, we arrive at a non-convergent integral, since it contains an element of instability in the Y-M fields - recall that the eigenfrequencies with $n=0$ and $\epsilon=1$ become imaginary in the regimen under consideration.
-Thus, in order to suppress this instability we must remove the term $n=0$ from $\sum_{n=0}^{\infty} \exp{[-(2n-1)\sqrt{gB}at]}\approx \exp{(\sqrt{gB}at)}$.
-In this case $\tilde{\zeta}_1(s)$ vanishes, which eliminates the divergent part of the vacuum energy in the cited regimen.
-This is necessary because we want only evaluate the stable part of the Casimir energy, since we are not taking into account the mass contribution, which should stabilize the other part leaving it finite.
-Below, we will return to this question.
-Then, the stable part of the regularized vacuum energy is, therefore
+Regarding $\tilde{\zeta}_{1}(s)$, we arrive at a non-convergent integral, since it contains an element of instability in the Y-M fields - recall that the eigenfrequencies with $n=0$ and $\epsilon=1$ become imaginary in the regime under consideration.
+Thus, in order to evaluate the stable part of the Casimir energy, we must unconsider the term $n=0$ from $\sum_{n=0}^{\infty} \exp{[-(2n-1)\sqrt{gB}at]}\approx \exp{(\sqrt{gB}at)}$.
+In this case, $\tilde{\zeta}_1(s)$ vanishes, eliminating the divergent part of the vacuum energy in the cited regime.
+The stable part of the regularized vacuum energy is, therefore

-This stable contribution to the vacuum energy is responsible for an attractive force between the plates, which is very weak, tending to zero in the limit of very strong fields.
-With respect to twisted b.c., the results above are the same, except for numerical factors, and the signal of the force does not change.
+This stable contribution to the vacuum energy is associated to an attractive force, which is very weak, going to zero in the limit of very strong fields, which means that the Olesen-Nielsen instability is absolutely dominant in that regime, as expected.
+With respect to the antiperiodic boundary conditions, the results above are the same, except for numerical factors, and the signal of the force does not change.
 The unstable part remains for $\epsilon=1$.
-It is worth noticing that the expression for the regularized vacuum is slightly different for a charged and massless scalar particle in a magnetic field, including just also other numerical factors.
+It is worth noticing that the expression for the regularized vacuum is slightly different for a charged and massless scalar particle in a magnetic field, including just also others numerical factors.

-Now, let us evaluate the influence of the mass of the fluctuations on the system, adding $m^2$ to Eq.(1), which will yield a factor $\exp{(-m^2t)}$ in the integrals of Eqs.
+In order to overcome the instability of the Casimir energy in that regime, it would be necessary to evaluate the influence of the mass of the fluctuations on the system, adding $m^2$ to Eq.(1), which will yield a factor $\exp{(-m^2t)}$ in the integrals of Eqs.
 (11) and (12).
-Then this latter will converge provided $m\geq \sqrt{g B}$, which means that a large value for the mass contributes to stabilization of the Casimir energy, in the regimen under consideration.
+Then, this latter will converge provided $m\geq \sqrt{g B}$, which means that a large value for the mass contributes to stabilize of the Casimir energy, in the regime under consideration.
 We must also consider the spin term $\epsilon=0$ due to this mass, and a third zeta function given by

 must be added to the terms in the brackets of Eq.
 (13).
 Thus, after adopting the same procedure above, we find the Casimir energy